kishlayamishra02/icebrag/proejct details.md

 This is important.
 Everyone works on dev branch.
 Branch names are descriptive: feature/random-question, feature/voting-system, whatever.
 Commit messages are clear.
 When you're done with a feature, you push and create a PR.
 Someone reviews it, then it gets merged.
 We never push directly to main.
 Main is only for working code.

 **Testing:**
 Shiven, you're testing.
 But also, everyone should test their own code first before pushing.
 Test locally, test on mobile, test edge cases.
-Don't wait for Shiven to find your bugs."
+Don't wait for Shiven to find your bugs.

 ---

 ## What Success Looks Like

-"Here's what we need to hit to say we did good:
+Here's what we need to hit to say we did good:

 By end of Day 7:
 - The app is deployed and live